- We advise you to exercise normal safety precautions in the Netherlands.

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Netherlands for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy or Consulate of Netherlands , or visit their website for the most up to date information.

 The Netherlands is a party to the Schengen Convention which allows Australians to enter the Netherlands without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for more information.